Introduction

 Blood Panel

-A dog that has been hit by a car hard enough to break a leg might have some internal injuries that are not apparent externally when we perform a physical exam.
+A cat that has been hit by a car hard enough to break a leg might have some internal injuries that are not apparent externally when we perform a physical exam.
 One test to help us look for any problems is a blood panel.

 In-house blood panel report